This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If there is a mismatch between the cookie set for your website URL stored in your web browser and the address specified in your WordPress site settings, the authentication will fail, resulting in an error that will log you out of your session.

-To prevent this error, your WordPress Address (URL) and Site Address (URL) fields should use the same prefix in the hostname (i.e. if you use ‘www’ in your site’s address, then both fields should display the ‘www’ in the URL).
+To avoid this error, your WordPress Address (URL) and Site Address (URL) fields should use the same prefix in the hostname (i.e. if you use ‘www’ in your site’s address, then both fields should display the ‘www’ in the URL).

-To check that mismatched settings are not the cause of the issue, log into your admin area, then go to Settings > General Settings and make sure that both your WordPress Address (URL) and Site Address (URL) fields use the same URL prefix …
+To check that mismatched settings are not the cause of the error, log into your admin area, then go to Settings > General Settings and make sure that both your WordPress Address (URL) and Site Address (URL) fields use the same URL prefix …

 (Mismatched URL prefixes can cause logouts)